RamiSaad93/lab-resolving-git-conflicts/your-code/about-me.md

 # Who am I

-* I was born in Egypt.
+* I was born in Egypt but moved to Germany in 2022.
 * I have a Bachelor in Civil Engineering and Masters in Data Analysis.
 * I have some experience analyzing data from my own experience when I did the bootcamp.